Company History

 2000 - Today

-Wachs Utility Products remains a pioneer in microprocessor control of the valve exercising process.
+The Wachs Water Utility division remains a pioneer in microprocessor control of the valve exercising process.
 The continued evolution of our VITALS software with Intelligent Automation offers true hands-free valve exercising, plus the ability to synchronize our smart handheld controller with the operator's network PC.

 2008 also saw the addition of a second Wachs Canada Ltd Sales, Service and Rental Center in Edmonton, Alberta in addition to the Center in Newmarket, Ontario.
-At the same time we premiered a new facility in Jebel Ali, Dubai UAE for our Wachs Middle East and Africa Operations.
-In recent years we've added Wachs India, plus US Sales, Service and Rental Centers in the Northeast, Southeast and West Coasts.
+In recent years we've added US Sales, Service and Rental Centers in the Northeast, Southeast, Southwest and West Coasts.

 In 2009, after four generations of stewardship by the Wachs family, E.H.
 Wachs was acquired by the Glenview, Illinois based ITW Corporation, completing the relationship established with Illinois Tool Works 50 years earlier.
-Wachs joins other welding related companies in ITW's Welding Products Group, further strengthening ITW's position as the industry leader in welding equipment technology.
+Wachs joins other welding related companies such as Miller Electric and Hobart in ITW's Welding Group, further strengthening ITW's position as the industry leader in welding equipment technology.

 v1.1.15